Jasmine Delaney: Introduction

-Stalker
+Stalking case

 Jasmine was said to be hiding "a sad secret" upon her arrival in the Bay.
 During their conversation at the Pier Diner, Leah realises that Jasmine is running from something.
 Jasmine eventually reveals that she is being stalked by an abusive former boyfriend.
 Frost commented, "She realises she can trust Leah and it becomes one of the most important friendships she makes in the Bay.
 They're baby steps, but people begin to understand why she's the way she is.
 It's an interesting journey."
 Jasmine explains that she initially thought David (Jack Ellis) was a nice man, but he soon began stalking her.
 On the night of the car accident, David tried to grab her outside of a gym, but she managed to get into her car and drove away.

 Jasmine continues to live in fear of David, and she takes out a restraining order against him.
 However, that leads David straight to Summer Bay.
 When Jasmine returns to her caravan, she finds David waiting inside and she fears for her life.
 David does not notice that she is scared and instead begs her to rekindle their relationship.
 A show spokesperson stated that when David notices Jasmine with her phone "his true colours come through" and he threatens her.
 David then insists that they leave the Bay together, but Jasmine stalls him by going up to Summer Bay House to hand in her caravan keys.
 Leah recognises David from Jasmine's description and invites them to lunch.

 David soon realises that Leah knows who he is and holds both women hostage, along with Ryder Jackson (Lukas Radovich) who returns home at the wrong time.
 David takes away their phones, and Frost said that Jasmine is terrified.
 She continued, "She knows David is not messing around and has lost his temper.
 She's afraid of what he might do.
 He's already broken the rules of his restraining order – so who knows what's next?"
 As evening falls, Leah persuades David to let her order a pizza from Salt and she places an SOS message in the comments box, which is seen by Salt's owner Brody Morgan (Jackson Heywood).
 He sends Constable Colby Thorne (Tim Franklin) to the house, where he apprehends David.
 Frost later said the storyline was "really challenging."